Thomarkey/ThomasProjectOSM/README.md

 Can be used with all environments, no parallisation.
 Fixed @wip tag

 ####TestExecutor
-Can be used with all environments, with parallisation. tag optional, default value = @wip
+Can be used with all environments, with parallisation.

+cucumberTag optional, default value = @wip threads optional, default value = 4

 ####JenkinsExecutor
 Can be used with all environments, no parallisation. expects property cucumberTags to be set.